okami101/vuetify-admin/examples/tutorial/README.md

 ## How to run

-### Backend
+### Backend API

 It's really adviced to run placeholder backend on local instead of current online version for no saturate it.
 Don't worry it's done in less than 5 minutes.
+First .  :

-First download this [Json file DB](https://github.com/typicode/jsonplaceholder/raw/master/data.json).
-Then start the terminal from where you put the file and do next steps :
+Download this [Json file DB](https://github.com/typicode/jsonplaceholder/raw/master/data.json), Then start the terminal from where you put the file and do next steps :

 ```bash
 npm install -g json-server